-Students with a master of science degree must take a minimum of 30 credits, including at least 18 credits in coursework and at least 12 credits in EMSE 8999 Dissertation Research.
-Only 3 credits in EMSE 8998 Advanced Reading and Research can be counted toward the 18 credits in coursework.
-In some cases, particularly when the student undertakes a doctoral program in a field other than that in which the earlier degree was earned, the program of study can exceed the minimum number of credits.

-Students entering the program with degrees beyond a bachelor's degree but without a relevant master's degree can be required to take additional coursework beyond the required minimum of 18 credits.
+The general requirements stated under School of Engineering, ram Regulations (http://bulletin.gwu.edu/ applied-science/#seasregulationstext). rements a master of science degree must take a minimum including at least 18 credits in coursework and at ts in EMSE 8999 Dissertation Research.
+Only 3 credits 3 Advanced Reading and Research can be counted credits in coursework.
+In some cases, particularly dent undertakes a doctoral program in a field other hich the earlier degree was earned, the program of eed the minimum number of credits. ering the program with degrees beyond a bachelor's ithout a relevant master's degree can be required to al coursework beyond the required minimum of 18 credits.
+Statement of purpose: